6.9 Why do objects absorb the way that they do?

 The atmosphere absorbs a significant amount of radiation in the infrared but rather little in the visible.
 Also, we see that gases absorb strongly at some wavelengths and not at others.
 Why is this?

 To answer this question, we need to look at the configurations of the electrons that are zooming around atoms and molecules.
 More than 100 years ago, scientists began using prisms to disperse the light from the sun and from flames containing different elements.
 While the sun gave the colors of the rainbow, the flames had light in very distinct lines or bands.
 This puzzle was finally resolved a little more than 100 years ago with the invention of quantum mechanics, which basically says that the electrons zooming around atoms and molecules and the vibrations and rotations of molecules can have only discrete energies that are governed by rules of conservation of angular momentum.

 The following bulleted list is a crash course in absorption by the electrons in atoms and molecules.
 Refer to the figure below the box.

 Crash Course: Absorption by the Electrons in Atoms and Molecules

 - Chemical bonds and quantum mechanics together determine the energy levels that any electron, atom, or molecule can be in.

-- The molecular energy is a sum of the energy related to the position of the electron relative to the stable ground electronic state, the molecular vibration, and the molecular rotation.
+- The energy of a molecule is the sum of the energy related to the position of electrons relative to their stable ground electronic states, the molecular vibration, and the molecular rotation.

 - Absorption occurs when the energy of the photon matches the difference between two energy levels in a molecule, ΔE = Efinal – Einitial = hc/λ.

-- Rules set by conservation of angular momentum and electron spin determine which transitions are allowed.
+- Rules set by conservation of angular momentum and electron spin determine which transitions between energy levels are allowed.

 - The amount of absorption, called simply the absorption cross section, σ, comes from many factors, but varies significantly from molecule to molecule and from transition to transition.
 The cross section has dimensions of area and commonly has units of cm2.